multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 - `#targetEnvironment`(simulator) compiler directive.
 Swift has several of these, like `#line` and `#if swift`.
 - `#line` is easy enough: when your code gets built it automatically gets replaced with the current line number.
 You can also use #filename and #function, and the combination of these are very useful in debugging strings.
-- The #if swift directive allows you to conditionally compile code depending on the Swift compiler version being used.
+- The '#if' swift directive allows you to conditionally compile code depending on the Swift compiler version being used.
 So, you could write Swift 4.2 code and Swift 5.0 code in the same file, and have Xcode choose the right version automatically.

 #### [Day 91](https://www.hackingwithswift.com/100/91) - CORE GRAPHICS REDUX
 > Fred Donaldson : “Children learn as they play.
 Most importantly, in play children learn how to learn.”